Climate of the United States: Southwest

 Northern Arizona and New Mexico, central and northern Nevada and most of Utah (outside higher mountain areas) have a temperate semi-desert to desert climate, but with colder and snowier winters than in Phoenix and similar areas, and less-hot summers (as at Salt Lake City, Utah).
-Summer high temperatures often reach the 90s, but low temperatures drop into the low 60s and even 50s.
-As in other temperate desert climates, the dry air results in large differences (sometimes over 40 degrees) between daytime high and nighttime low temperatures.
+Summer high temperatures often reach the 90s °F, but low temperatures drop into the low 60s °F and even 50s °F. As in other temperate desert climates, the dry air results in large differences (sometimes over 40 degrees °F) between daytime high and nighttime low temperatures.
 Precipitation, though scarce, often falls year-round, influenced both by summer thunderstorms brought by the Southwestern monsoon (primarily in southern areas), and by winter-season storms from the Pacific Ocean.

 The coast of California has a Mediterranean climate.
-Daily high temperatures range from 70 to 80 °F (21 to 27 °C) in the summer to 50 to 65 °F (10 to 16 °C) in winter, with low temperatures from the 60 °F (16 °C)s in summer to the mid 40s F in winter.
-Like most Mediterranean climates, much of coastal California has a wet winter and dry summer.
+Daily high temperatures range from 70 to 80 °F (21 to 27 °C) in the summer to 50 to 65 °F (10 to 16 °C) in winter, with low temperatures from the 60 °F (16 °C)s in summer to the mid 40s °F in winter.
+Like most areas in Mediterranean climates, much of coastal California has a wet winter and dry summer.
 Early summers can often bring cool, overcast weather (fog and low stratus clouds) to coastal California.
 As such, the warmest summer weather is delayed until August, even September in many areas of the California coast; on average, September is the warmest month in San Francisco.
 Upwelling of cold Pacific waters also contributes to the frequent cool spring and early summer weather in coastal California.
-In California's inland river valleys (Bakersfield, Sacramento areas), the wet-winter, dry-summer pattern remains, but winters are cooler and more prone to occasional frost or freeze, while summers are much hotter, with blazing sunshine and daytime high temperatures not uncommonly in the 90s to over 100 °F (38 °C).
+In California's inland river valleys (Bakersfield, Fresno, Sacramento areas), the wet-winter, dry-summer pattern remains, but winters are cooler, subject to periods (several days to possibly several weeks) of Tule fog, and more prone to occasional frost or freeze.
+Here, summers are much hotter (July being the hottest month), with blazing sunshine and daytime high temperatures not uncommonly in the 90s °F to over 100 °F (38 °C).

 Gulf Coast/Lower Mississippi Valley/South Atlantic states

 The Gulf and South Atlantic states have a humid subtropical climate with mostly mild winters and hot, humid summers.
-Most of the Florida peninsula including Tampa and Jacksonville, along with other coastal cities like Houston, New Orleans, Savannah, Charleston and Wilmington all have average summer highs from near 90 to the lower 90s F, and lows generally from 70 to 75 °F (21 to 24 °C); combined with moist tropical air, this creates the sultry summer weather conditions that prevail here.
+Most of the Florida peninsula including Tampa and Jacksonville, along with other coastal cities like Houston, New Orleans, Savannah, Charleston and Wilmington all have average summer highs from near 90 to the lower 90s °F, and lows generally from 70 to 75 °F (21 to 24 °C); combined with moist tropical air, this creates the sultry summer weather conditions that prevail here.